MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

    }

-.. note:: More details are available in LLUIPainter, UIDrawing, LLUIDisplay and LLUIDisplayImpl classes.
+.. note:: More details are available in LLUIPainter, UIDrawing, LLUIDisplay, and LLUIDisplayImpl classes.

 .. _section_ui_simulation_input: